whisthq/monitor-webserver/README.md

 ## Styling

 To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Python black](https://github.com/psf/black) before making any PRs.
 You may find a variety of tutorial online for your personal setup.
-This README covers how to set it up on VSCode.
+This README covers how to set it up on VSCode, Sublime Text and running it from the CLI.

 ### Python Black